 Ejaculation and edging are great ways to make things more exciting in the bedroom.

 If orgasms are something you experience regularly and fairly easy – trying out these techniques is a great way of introducing some novelty.

-However, if you experience sexual difficulties, these are tips that can wait.
+However, if you experience sexual difficulties, such as no sex drive, these are tips that can wait.
 Working on how to make orgasms better is only fun once sex feels fun overall!
 Remember, sex isn’t about being productive or doing it right.
 It’s about enjoyment, pleasure and being in the moment.
 If that involves trying new techniques – go for it – if it doesn’t, leave it.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|